 It is no secret that libraries are homeschoolers’ best friends.
 Homeschool families take on a multitude of challenges and expenses to meet the needs of their children.
-For many families, libraries can help take the brunt of some of those costs.
+In fact, for many families, libraries can help take the brunt of some of those costs.
 However, libraries today are more than just brick-and-mortar buildings where we can check out books and materials.
 Many libraries also offer online services through apps and websites for additional access to ebooks, audiobooks, movies, music, and much more.
-This makes libraries an even greater resource to homeschooling families than ever before!
+Indeed, this makes libraries an even greater resource to homeschooling families than ever before!

 Common Library Programs and Apps

 Libraries worldwide use various programs and apps to deliver ebooks, audiobooks, and more to their patrons.
-The two most common that you will see available are Overdrive and Hoopla.
+Particularly, the two most common that you will see available are Overdrive and Hoopla.

 - Hoopla is also a popular choice because it offers no wait time for the materials you want!
 No more waitlists!
 You can instantly borrow movies, ebooks, and more with your library card.
 Each library system will have a cap at home many they allow a month.

 These are just a couple of the various programs out there that your library might use.
 So how do you know what your local library offers?
 Give them a call, stop in as ask or find them online.
 Each branch has information on all the different extras they have available.